Building Contractor

 The Alabama Business & Law exam covers licensing statutes, lien law, payroll, unemployment insurance, and safety.

-Practice with our national Business & Law exam hub for cross-state baseline rules.
+Practice with our Alabama PSI & NASCLA prep and the national Business & Law exam hub for cross-state baseline rules.

 If you carry a Alabama license and want to work in another NASCLA-accepting jurisdiction, the following state boards will credit your NASCLA Accredited Examination score (you still file a state-specific application and Business & Law module):